tleyden/tleyden.github.io/source/_posts/2014-06-22-running-couchbase-server-on-gce.markdown

 ---
 layout: post
-title: "Running Couchbase Server on GCE"
+title: "Running a Couchbase Cluster on Google Compute Engine"
 date: 2014-06-22 15:52
 comments: true
 categories:
 ---

-The easiest way to run Couchbase Server on Google Compute Engine is to run it in a Docker container.
+The easiest way to run Couchbase cluster on Google Compute Engine is to run all of the nodes in Docker containers.

 ## Create GCE instance and ssh in